TomHuynhSG/personal-workout-tracker/README.md

 - **Data Portability:** Backup your entire workout history to a JSON file and restore it at any time.
 - **PWA Ready:** Installable on your home screen for a full-screen, app-like experience on mobile devices.
 - **Full Exercise Management:** A dedicated page to perform CRUD operations on all exercises and customize the default workout routine.
+- **Configurable Timers:** Customize the rest timer duration and toggle the end-of-timer sound effect to your liking.

 ## 📸 Screenshots